 Storage Tank Compliance is part of the Permitting and Compliance Assistance Program in the Florida Department of Environmental Protection's Division of Waste Management.
 In 1983, Florida was one of the first states to pass legislation and adopt rules for underground and aboveground storage tank systems (USTs and ASTs).

 The state of Florida currently has close to 24,000 regulated storage tank facilities, and storage tank compliance inspectors conducted more than 11,000 inspections in 2023.

-Hurricane Preparedness and Response Checklist - Hurricane season begins June 1st.
-This is a suggested checklist prepared by Florida DEP and Florida Department of Agriculture and Consumer Services for retail petroleum facilities to aid in the preparation of your facility before, during, and after tropical storms and hurricanes.
+Hurricane season begins June 1st.
+This is a suggested checklist prepared by DEP and Florida Department of Agriculture and Consumer Services for retail petroleum facilities to aid in the preparation of your facility before, during, and after tropical storms and hurricanes.

-Regulated storage tank systems, such as those containing motor fuel, are required to be registered with DEP.
+Regulated storage tank systems, such as those containing motor fuel, must be registered with DEP.
 The department routinely discovers such systems, especially aboveground systems, that are in-service and not registered.
-The department is undertaking an outreach initiative to provide basic information to motor fuel suppliers to ensure all regulated systems are properly registered.
+The department is undertaking an outreach initiative to provide basic information to fuel distributors to ensure all regulated systems are properly registered.
 For more information, please view the guidance with contact information specific to your district.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.